-How to write a great online dating profile.
+How to write a great online dating bio.
 Also how to write a great first message that works.

 Like with everything, some people are into this idea, others not.
 If you are into the idea, here are some tips.
 But firstly ….